google/zetasql/docs/json_functions.md

     +   `value`: A [JSON encoding-supported][json-encodings] value to insert.
++   `create_if_missing`: An optional, mandatory named argument.

+    +   If TRUE (default), replaces or inserts data if the path does not exist.

+    +   If FALSE, only _existing_ JSONPath values are replaced.
+If the path doesn't exist, the set operation is ignored.

 Details:

 +   Path value pairs are evaluated left to right.
 The JSON produced by evaluating one pair becomes the JSON against which the next pair is evaluated.
++   If a matched path has an existing value, it overwrites the existing data with `value`.
++   If `create_if_missing` is `TRUE`:

       +  If a path doesn't exist, the remainder of the path is recursively created.
-+   If a matched path has an existing value, it overwrites the existing data with `value`.
+      +  If the matched path prefix points to a JSON null, the remainder of the path is recursively created, and `value` is inserted.
+      +  If a path token points to a JSON array and the specified index is _larger_ than the size of the array, pads the JSON array with JSON nulls, recursively creates the remainder of the path at the specified index, and inserts the path value pair.
 +   This function applies all path value pair set operations even if an individual path value pair operation is invalid.
 For invalid operations, the operation is ignored and the function continues to process the rest of the path value pairs.
 +   If the path exists but has an incompatible type at any given path token, no update happens for that specific path value pair.
-+   If the matched path prefix points to a JSON null, the remainder of the path is recursively created, and `value` is inserted.
-+   If a path token points to a JSON array and the specified index is _larger_ than the size of the array, pads the JSON array with JSON nulls, recursively creates the remainder of the path at the specified index, and inserts the path value pair.
-+   If a matched path points to a JSON array and the specified index is _less than_ the length of the array, replaces the existing JSON array value at index with `value`.
 +   If any `json_path` is an invalid [JSONPath][JSONPath-format], an error is produced.
 +   If `json_expr` is SQL `NULL`, the function returns SQL `NULL`.
 +   If `json_path` is SQL `NULL`, the `json_path_value_pair` operation is ignored.
++   If `create_if_missing` is SQL `NULL`, the set operation is ignored.

 **Return type**